 - Level entry to all sites for wheelchair access.

-- Blue badge holders can usually park directly in front of each site or very nearby.
+- Blue badge holders can park directly in disabled bays.

 - Each site has specific toilet facilities for the disabled.